aptech/docs/docs/CR-con.rst

 :func:`con` gets input from the active window.
 GAUSS will not ''see'' any input until you press ``ENTER``, so follow each entry with an ``ENTER``.

 *r* and *c* may be any scalar-valued expressions.
-Nonintegers will be truncated to an integer.
+Non-integers will be truncated to an integer.

 If *r* and *c* are both set to 1, :func:`con` will cause a question mark to appear